matamehta/Headless-PassionTea-Automation-Framework/README.md

 1. It is built based on cucumber-java-skeleton (https://github.com/cucumber/cucumber-java-skeleton)
 2. With cucumber-jvm-report plug-in, it can generate a pretty cucumber html report on Jenkins
 3. Replace selenium web driver with phantomjs ghost driver so as to improve the performance (http://phantomjs.org/)
-4. Configure .travis.yml to run on Travis-CI successfully
+4. Configure .travis.yml to run on Travis CI successfully
+5. Configure jacoco and coveralls in pom.xml to run the code coverage on Coveralls successfully